transclude-me/extension/readme.md

 is recommened for automatic reloading and running in a dedicated browser instance.
 Alternatively you can load the extension manually (see below).

-1. Run `yarn watch` to watch for file changes and build continuously
+1. Run `yarn watch:firefox` or `yarn watch:chrome` to watch for file changes and build continuously
-1. Run `npm install --global web-ext` (only only for the first time)
+1. Run `npm install --global web-ext` (only for the first time)
 1. In another terminal,
-   run `web-ext run -f https://gist.github.com/Stvad/315bc3ce22b44af7ac71bbfbcaff9777` for Firefox or `web-ext run -t chromium -f https://gist.github.com/Stvad/315bc3ce22b44af7ac71bbfbcaff9777` for Chrome
+   run `web-ext run -s build/firefox -f https://gist.github.com/Stvad/315bc3ce22b44af7ac71bbfbcaff9777` for Firefox or `web-ext run -s build/chrome -t chromium -f https://gist.github.com/Stvad/315bc3ce22b44af7ac71bbfbcaff9777` for Chrome

 #### Manually